 There are times when all of us struggle with memory and concentration.
-In our acupuncture practice, we treat a broad spectrum of people with these issues.
-Some examples include 90 year old’s wanting to improve their bridge game, college students looking for better grades, women going through menopause feeling like they are losing their minds, and young parents who can’t remember where they put their car keys.
+We treat a broad spectrum of people with these issues in our acupuncture practice.
+Some examples include 90-year-olds wanting to improve their bridge game, college students looking for better grades, women going through menopause feeling like they are losing their minds, and young parents who can’t remember where they put their car keys.

 Memory Loss and the Older Patient

-For an older patient, like our 90 year old bridge player, memory and concentration decline due to reduced blood flow to the brain, declining Kidney function, and reduced marrow production.
+For an older patient, like our 90-year-old bridge player, memory and concentration decline due to reduced blood flow to the brain, declining Kidney function, and reduced marrow production.
 In Chinese medicine, the Kidneys are responsible for the aging process.
-The stronger your Kidneys, the slower you will age.
+Therefore, the stronger your Kidneys, the slower you will age.

-Also, the brain is thought to contain marrow.
-Reduced marrow production will affect brain function.
+Also, the brain contains marrow, and reduced marrow production will affect brain function.
 These three functions naturally decline with age, even in healthy people.
 For the senior, acupuncture serves to bolster, nourish and replenish.
 Treatment will increase blood flow to the brain, boost Kidney function, and increase marrow production.

 Memory Loss and the College Student

-For the college student (or anyone young facing memory and concentration issues), the situation will be quite different.
-A student approaching finals week might have poor concentration due to stress, exhaustion and fear.
-While we can’t change the situation, we can affect how the student reacts to the situation.
+The situation will be quite different for the college student (or anyone young facing memory and concentration issues).
+For example, a student approaching finals week might have poor concentration due to stress, exhaustion, and fear.
+While we can’t change the situation, we can affect how the student reacts to it.

-Acupuncture will focus on helping them naturally manage the stressful situation, replenish their energy by strengthening their metabolism, and calming their fear by nourishing their Kidneys.
-Yes, that’s right.
-Kidneys again!
+Acupuncture manages stress by smoothing Liver function, replenishes energy by boosting metabolism, and calms fear by nourishing the Kidneys.
+Yes, that’s right, the Kidneys again!
 In Chinese medicine, fear is rooted in Kidney function.
-This type of approach will help the student be more calm, more focused, have better recall and concentration, and have less fear as they take their exams.
+This multi-prong approach to treating brain function helps students remain calm and focused, with better recall and concentration.
+Furthermore, they will have less fear when taking exams.

 Memory Loss and Menopause

-Acupuncture helps you adjust to the new hormone levels and claim them as your own.
-In Chinese medicine we are not big advocates for hormone replacement therapy as a way to avoid the unpleasant side effects of menopause.
-We would much rather help you adjust to the new hormone levels and move forward with your life naturally.
+Acupuncture helps women adjust to the new hormone levels and allows them to claim them as their own.
+In Chinese medicine, we are not big advocates for hormone replacement therapy to avoid the unpleasant side effects of menopause.
+We would much rather help you adjust to the new hormone levels and naturally move forward with your life.

-Once you have adjusted to these new levels, the side effects generally resolve themselves.
-This treatment for memory and concentration will also help resolve the other common symptoms of menopause like hot flashes, night sweats and insomnia.
+Once you have adjusted to these new levels, the typical menopausal side effects generally resolve.
+In addition, the Raleigh Acupuncture memory loss treatment will also help ease the other common symptoms of menopause like hot flashes, night sweats, and insomnia.

 Memory Loss and Moms

-Mom’s with young children often have memory and concentration challenges.
-It is due to a combination of blood deficiency and exhaustion.
+Mothers with young children often have memory and concentration challenges.
+This fact is due to a combination of blood deficiency and exhaustion.
 Why blood deficiency?
-Women loose a great deal of blood during child birth and it takes time to replenish.
-Also, breast milk is considered like blood in Chinese medicine, so a woman breast feeding is using more blood.
-Blood is needed for brain function and a lack of sufficient blood can impact memory and concentration.
+Women lose a great deal of blood during childbirth, and it takes time to replenish.
+Also, breast milk and blood are considered equivalent in Chinese medicine, so a breastfeeding woman uses more blood.
+Healthy brain function requires abundant blood, and insufficient blood impacts memory and concentration.

 Every mom also knows that having young children means not getting enough sleep.
-And we know that lack of sleep directly affects memory and concentration.
-So the strategy here is first to help nourish blood, and second, to boost metabolism to generate more energy from the food you eat.
+And we understand that lack of sleep directly affects memory and concentration.
+So the strategy here is first to help nourish the blood, and second, boost metabolism to generate more energy from the food you eat.

-Acupuncture can not provide you with more sleep, but it can maximize the energy you gain from the sleep you get and from the food you eat.
+Acupuncture can not provide you with more sleep, but it can maximize the energy you gain from your rest and the food you eat.
 Efficient metabolism also allows you to lose weight, as your body turns food into energy and not fat.
-More blood and energy will help improve memory and concentration.
+More blood and energy naturally improve memory and concentration.

 There are many more situations that result in poor memory and concentration (for example CONCUSSION).
-Our treatment handles them in a case by case fashion, providing the support each person needs to overcome the obstacles causing their problems.
-Acupuncture is a custom made medicine, individualized and specific for the person and their unique situation.
+The Raleigh Acupuncture memory loss treatment handles them in a case-by-case fashion, providing the support each person needs to overcome the obstacles causing their problems.
+Acupuncture is a custom-made medicine that is individualized and specific for the person and their unique situation.

 For Quick Response Text Us: